Here at Pete’s, we sell four types of hardwood floor finishes.

-We only sell what we trust.
+And we only sell what we trust.

-We only sell finishes that we have used extensively over a long period of time.
+We only sell hardwood floor finishes that we have used extensively over a long period of time.
 There is no one “best” finish here; each of these products has strengths that make them more appropriate for certain applications.

 Each of these finishes is the top of its class and we’ve chosen it because we’ve worked with it under many different conditions; we know how it behaves (and misbehaves) during application and under household wear and tear.

 If you are simply looking for the cheapest hardwood floor finishes available, you probably won’t find it here.
 But if you are looking for the longest-lasting finish for your buck, read on.